UniCredit to keep an eye on buying opportunities in Poland-CEO

-WARSAW (Reuters) - UniCredit's (CRDI.MI) Polish unit Pekao PEO.WA will keep an eye on opportunities to buy local rivals and expand, the head of the Italian bank said, brushing off concerns that the regulator could make tie-ups difficult.
+WARSAW, July 3 (Reuters) - UniCredit's Polish unit Pekao will keep an eye on opportunities to buy local rivals and expand, the head of the Italian bank said, brushing off concerns that the regulator could make tie-ups difficult.

-Pekao, whose capital adequacy ratio stands at a comfortable 19.9 percent, had signaled in the past it could use its funds to expand in Poland, which many analysts say remains ripe for consolidation.
+Pekao, whose capital adequacy ratio stands at a comfortable 19.9 percent, had signalled in the past it could use its funds to expand in Poland, which many analysts say remains ripe for consolidation.

 But last month, the head of Poland's financial watchdog said he saw little room for further consolidation, raising concerns he could make further tie-ups between banks - mostly in foreign hands - more difficult for Pekao and others.